Fixed-fee leasehold conveyancing in Frodsham:

 • Maintenance charge proportions which don’t add up to the correct percentage

-A defective lease will likely cause problems when trying to sell a property as they can affect a potential buyer’s ability to obtain a mortgage.
-Nationwide Building Society, Skipton Building Society, and Nottingham Building Society all have very detailed requirements when it comes to what is expected in a lease.
-Where a lender has been advised by their lawyers that the lease is defective they may refuse to grant the mortgage, obliging the buyer to pull out.
+A defective lease can cause issues when trying to sell a property as they can affect a potential buyer’s ability to obtain a mortgage.
+Lloyds TSB Bank, Bank of Scotland, and TSB all have express requirements when it comes to what is expected in a lease.
+Where a lender has been advised by their lawyers that the lease is defective they may refuse to provide security, obliging the buyer to withdraw.

 Other Topics